-(the "Affected Person") thereof in a writing sent to the address provided by the applicant in the Exchange application form or maintained in the Exchange registry of Trading Privilege Holder.
+- (1) is unable to satisfactorily demonstrate its ability to satisfy the eligibility criteria to become or remain a Trading Privilege Holder; - (2) is unable to satisfactorily demonstrate its capacity to adhere to all applicable Rules, including those concerning record-keeping, reporting, finance and trading procedures; - (3) is subject to any statutory disqualification (unless an appropriate disqualification has been obtained thereto); - violates any agreement with the Exchange - (4) would bring the Exchange into disrepute as determined by the Exchange in its sole discretion; or, - (5) for such other cause as the Exchange may reasonably determine. - (f) If the Exchange decides to decline or condition an application for admission as a Trading Privilege Holder, or terminate a Person's status as a Trading Privilege Holder, the Exchange shall promptly notify such Person (the "Affected Person") thereof in a writing sent to the address provided by the applicant in the Exchange application form or maintained in the Exchange registry of Trading Privilege Holder.
 Such Affected Person may, within seven (7) calendar days, request in writing that the Exchange provide the reasons for the denial, conditioning or termination of Trading Privilege Holder status.
 Within fourteen (14) calendar days after receiving such written request, the Exchange shall send a written response to the Affected Person setting forth the reasons for the denial, conditioning or termination.
-Within fourteen (14) calendar days of receiving the Exchange's written response, the Affected Person may request in writing that the Exchange Participant Committee reconsider the determination.

-- (f) Within twenty-eight (28) calendar days of receiving either the request for reconsideration, the Exchange Participant Committee shall either confirm, reverse or modify the denial, conditioning or termination of the Affected Person as a Trading Privilege Holder, and shall promptly notify the Affected Person accordingly in writing.
-The Exchange Participant Committee may, within its discretion, schedule a hearing (in-person or by teleconference); request additional information from the Affected Person; or, establish any other process that it believes is necessary and appropriate to consider the request for reconsideration. - (g) The Exchange Participant Committee's decision is the final action of the Exchange and is not subject to appeal within the Exchange.
+Within fourteen (14) calendar days of receiving the Exchange's written response, the Affected Person may request in writing that Board reconsider the determination. - (g) Within twenty-eight (28) calendar days of receiving either the request for reconsideration, the Board shall either confirm, reverse or modify the denial, conditioning or termination of the Affected Person as a Trading Privilege Holder, and shall promptly notify the Affected Person accordingly in writing.
+The Board may, within its discretion, schedule a hearing (in-person or by teleconference); request additional information from the Affected Person; or, establish any other process that it believes is necessary and appropriate to consider the request for reconsideration. - (h) The Board's decision is the final action of the Exchange and is not subject to appeal within the Exchange.